- Effective July 1, 2019, all CAPS represented employees shall receive a General Salary Increase (GSI) of 5%.

 - At the employer’s option, for all Bargaining Unit 10, Division of Operations and Maintenance employees who have Operational Availability Incentive bonus CTO hours in excess of 40 hours on the books may be cashed out on June 30 of every fiscal year.

 - This article is not subject to Article 9 – Grievance and Arbitration.

 State departments shall be required to disclose the salary range and Alternate Range criteria when offering a position to a prospective employee.

-A. If eligible, employees shall receive upon movement to an alternate range MSA provided in the Alternate Range Criteria for the class.
+- If eligible, employees shall receive, upon movement to an alternate range, the salary and MSA provided in the Alternate Range Criteria for the class.
 If there are no specific salary regulations provided in the Alternate Range Criteria, the employee shall receive the salary and MSA as provided in Salary Rule 599.681.

-B. Employees, at their discretion, who are eligible for a range change may defer their range change up to three (3) qualifying pay periods in order to coincide the range with the effective date of the MSA.
+- Employees, at their discretion, who are eligible for a range change may defer their range change up to three (3) qualifying pay periods in order to coincide the range change with the effective date of the MSA.

 - Effective the first day of the pay period following ratification, all CAPS represented employees who work in a classification that requires possession of a masters’ degree as a condition of employment shall receive a monthly pay differential of two (2) percent of base salary.

 - Effective the first day of the pay period following ratification, all CAPS represented employees who work in a classification that requires possession of a doctoral degree or a degree of Doctor of Medicine, as a condition of employment, shall receive a monthly pay differential of three (3) percent of base salary.